 2. Spending your retirement money way too early.
 Cashing in your 401(k) at a young age isn't the only way for your retirement to meet an early demise.
 Not saving enough in the first place will guarantee that your retirement will be DOA.
 Of course, no one wants to be told to "save" -- it's so boring, so ungratifying, almost Puritanical.

 3. Having no clue about how much to save.
-According to the 2005 Retirement Confidence Survey from the Employee Benefits Research Institute, 60% of workers have not calculated how much they need to retire.
+According to the 2007 Retirement Confidence Survey from the Employee Benefits Research Institute, only 43% of workers have calculated how much they need to retire.
 But you can't get to where you want to go if you don't know how to get there.
-(A free trial subscription to my Motley Fool Rule Your Retirement service is a good place to start.)
+You need a plan.
+(A free 30-day trial to my Motley Fool Rule Your Retirement service is a good place to start.)

 4. Spending your retirement savings too fast.
 If you've made it to retirement, congrats!
 You've amassed enough money to create your own portfolio-generated paycheck.
 Excellent work.